Im-Hsn/InMind-Project/README.md

 ## Results

 The hyperparameter-tuned model showed imbalanced little to no improved performance over the standard model, particularly in terms of mAP and F1 score.
-This is due to our small dataset size and because it is not balanced.
+This is due to my small dataset size and because it is not balanced.